AkshatGiri/Solana-Vanity-Address/README.md

 ## TODO

 I would love to make a gpu accelerated version of keypair generation.
 If you have any ideas on how to do this please let me know.

+## NOTE - July 12, 2024

+1. I found that we can generate solana vanity addresses directly using the solana cli.
+It's faster than our rust script since it doesn't convert each generated address to base58 and skips over several addresses by eliminating invalid ones.
+Refer to this page for more info on this - https://solana.com/developers/cookbook/wallets/generate-vanity-address

+2. I also found that someone has already made a gpu accelerated version of keypair generation.
+You can read more about it here - https://smith-mcf.medium.com/solana-vanity-address-using-gpus-5a68ad94d1d4